creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-07-calibration-minderer.md

 <img src="/collections/images/calibration/fig4.jpg" width=800></div>
 <p style="text-align: center;font-style:italic">Figure 4.
 Calibration and accuracy on ImageNet-C.</p>

-When in-distribution, we observed that larger model had higher calibration error.
+When in-distribution, we observed that larger models had higher calibration error.
 But the trend is reversed as we move out of the distribution.

 <div style="text-align:center">
 <img src="/collections/images/calibration/fig5.jpg" width=600></div>